France-Merrick Civic Fellowship

-The France-Merrick Civic Fellowship engages talented students in a year-long professional and personal development program.
-This fellowship engages a diverse cohort of six full-time, Homewood undergraduate students (juniors and seniors) to lead efforts in creating a culture of Baltimore-based service and engagement for Hopkins undergraduates.
+The France-Merrick Civic Fellowship engages talented students in a self-directed, year-long professional and personal development program.
+This fellowship engages a diverse cohort of full-time, Homewood undergraduate students (juniors and seniors) to lead efforts in creating a culture of Baltimore-based service and engagement for Hopkins undergraduates.
 This experiential program allows Fellows to gain an understanding of civic and community based systemic issues and opportunities.